onap/vnfrqts-requirements/docs/Chapter7.rst

 elements (e.g. whitebox switches) or customized peripherals (e.g. a video rendering engine for augmented reality).
-The primary area of difference will be in how the network function is orchestrated into place – VNFs can be much more dynamically created & placed by ONAP to support varying geographic, availability and scalability needs, whereas the PNFs have to be deployed a priori in specific locations based on planning and engineering – their availability and scalability will be determined by the capabilities offered by the PNFs.
+The primary area of difference will be in how the network function is orchestrated into place â€“ VNFs can be much more dynamically created & placed by ONAP to support varying geographic, availability and scalability needs, whereas the PNFs have to be deployed a priori in specific locations based on planning and engineering â€“ their availability and scalability will be determined by the capabilities offered by the PNFs.

 **PNF** is a vendor-provided Network Function(s) implemented using a